TheOldRealms/TOW_Core/README.md

 # TOW_Core
 This is the offical repository of the Old World mod for Mount and blade 2.
-Feel free to explore the repository, it is publically available.
+Feel free to explore the repository, it is publicly available.
 Note that you can't run the Mod without having the needed Assets.

 # Acknowledgement: